 The New Military Spouse Support Program will provide you with a new spouse toolkit as well as help you understand spouse 101 manuals, military ranks, structure, acronyms, protocol, TRICARE, housing, commissary, AAFES, Branch Exchanges, installations around the world, articles, and so much more.
 We are here to provide you peer-to-peer mentorship and educate you on the resources available to you and your family.
 We also host webinars once a month, blogs, live videos on social media channels, monthly newsletters, video series on YouTube with helpful tips and information and much more.
 To request a mentor, fill out the New Spouse Survey.

 Our mentors are 100% volunteer men and women who are leaders in the military spouse community.
 Mentors must complete an application process that includes an official volunteer application, a resume, and an interview.
-All mentors are required to be military spouses of at least two years and possess strong leadership characteristics.
+All mentors are required to be military spouses of at least five years and possess strong leadership characteristics.
 We also look for spouses who are involved in their communities and have a heart for volunteer service.
 Upon his/her selection to join the MSAN NMSSP Mentor Team, the mentor must complete a series of trainings and attend monthly virtual meetings.
 Our NMSSP Team provides constant support to our mentors who are the guiding force behind the program.
 We are so grateful for the team of volunteers that are dedicated to the success of this program and supporting our military families.
 To become a mentor, fill out of the form on the “Contact Us” page and our team will be in touch soon.